 Foods: I make excellent London broil, grilled salmon, and Caesar salad with lemon chicken.
 (Note that a true Caesar salad does not involve a bottle or, worse yet, a pouch of something inaccurately labeled "Caesar dressing" -- the real thing has all the wet and dry ingredients placed on the salad separately, then tossed together.)
 When dining out I like a wide range of ethnic cuisines, as long as I can avoid extremely hot dishes (no vindaloo, Thai green curry, or habaneros for me, and keep the berbere at a safe distance).
 I'm fond of Chinese, Japanese, Mexican, Greek, Middle Eastern, Italian, and Indian food, and I love trying out more unusual cuisines such as Afghani, Cuban, Brazilian, Ethiopian, and Swedish.
 My least favorite foods, aside from anything high in capsaicin, are broccoli, melons, and some kinds of cheese, although I do like feta, mozzarella and parmesan (especially Kraft grated parmesan, which in my opinion tastes almost -- but not quite! -- entirely unlike cheese).
 I'm also not fond of fish sauce, nor of savory dishes made with coconut milk, which means that while I can usually find something I'll like at a Thai restaurant, most of the menu won't interest me.

 Games: I enjoy playing Dungeons and Dragons.
 (Or Pathfinder RPG -- being based on the 3.5 ruleset, Pathfinder feels more like D&D to me than what the Wizards of the Coast call "D&D 4th Edition."
 If I wanted to play World of Warcraft, I would play World of freakin' Warcraft; I don't need it repackaged as a tabletop game and mislabeled "Dungeons and Dragons.")
 However, it's been a while since I had a group to play with.
-I'm thinking of forming my own and GM'ing the "Rise of the Runelords" campaign some time in the near future.
+I'm thinking of forming my own and GM'ing the "Rise of the Runelords" campaign one of these days.
 I also like Settlers of Catan, Carcasonne, Chrononauts, and Cards Against Humanity, and am not averse to learning and playing other board and card games -- even ones that don't begin with "C."

 Per Atropa777's suggestion, I'll also mention that my favorite insects are the mantids.
 The European praying mantis, introduced into North America in 1899, is probably the most familiar to most people, but my favorites are some of the showy tropical species that are adapted to mimic the orchids on which they lurk.

-* I recently finished reading Eliezer Yudkowsky's Harry Potter and the Methods of Rationality (HPMOR) at hpmor.com.
-Fun as the original novels are, they have some gaping plot holes and failures of logic that always bothered me when I stopped to think about them.
+* I actually like Eliezer Yudkowsky's Harry Potter and the Methods of Rationality (HPMOR) better than the original novels; delightful as Rowling's books are, they have some gaping plot holes and failures of logic that always bothered me when I stopped to think about them.
 Yudkowsky (a.k.a.
 Less Wrong) fixes most of those, and takes the story in some very interesting directions indeed, while teaching the reader a great deal about analytical thinking and the scientific method.
 Highly recommended.